1. Top 3 best VPNs

 1. NordPass: the best password manager right now

-2. Dashlane: the most secure password manager
+2. Dashlane: the best password manager for maximum security

 3. Bitwarden: the best free password manager

 Bitwarden is a full-fledged password manager that offers for free what other password managers would ask plenty for.
 These include features like unlimited password storage, cross-platform synchronization, and optional self-hosting.